Are you in a reactive mode rather than being proactive?

 Answering these gratitude questions will help you think more positively.

-This is why you should always include a little reflection in your weekly planning ritual.
+This is why a dash of reflection should always be on the menu of your weekly planning ritual.

 - What has gone well last week, and why?
 (Focus on what role you played in it.)